Code of Conduct

 The rules in this code of conduct regarding searches of students and their belongings do not apply to student lockers, desks and other school storage places.
 Students have no reasonable expectation of privacy with respect to these places and school officials retain complete control over them.
 This means that student lockers, desks and other school storage places may be subject to search at any time by school officials, without prior notice to students and without their consent.

-The authorized school official conducting the search shall be responsible for promptly recording, the following information about each search:
+The authorized school official conducting the search will be responsible for promptly recording, the following information about each search:

 1. Name, age and grade of student searched.